Queens College classes will occur on-line beginning Thursday, March 19, 2020. For the latest COVID-19/Coronavirus updates, please click here.

 scholars in order to explore and emphasize a broad issues.

-The Department of Classical, Middle Eastern, and Asian Languages and Cultures offers a Bachelor of Arts in three broad areas: Classics, Hebrew and Middle Eastern Studies (including Islamic Culture, Sephardic and Israeli Culture), East Asian Studies, and Religious Studies.
+The Department of Classical, Middle Eastern, and Asian Languages and Cultures offers a Bachelor of Arts in four broad areas: Classics, Hebrew and Middle Eastern Studies (including Islamic Culture, Sephardic and Israeli Culture), East Asian Studies, and Religious Studies.

 The Department has established links with the following universities and programs.